Feyerabend/ABC80/abc802/README.md

 exception to this is when the floating point is zero (O), which is indicated in that the exponent byte is zero.

-In the symbol table, a floating point number occupies 8 bytes for SINGLE and 12 bytes for DOUBLE.
+In the symbol table, a floating point number occupies 8 bytes as SINGLE and 12 bytes as DOUBLE.

 #### ASCII-aritmetic